 Indian gooseberries have been used for centuries in India to treat respiratory diseases, intestinal inflammation, type 2 diabetes, high cholesterol, hypertension, skin inflammatory disorders, skin trauma, cancer, and liver diseases.
 Additionally, amla is the go-to for Indian women to make their hair healthy, long, free from breakage, and keep it from going gray.

-When you look at the list of health benefits that amla brings, it looks too good to be true.
+When you look at the list of health benefits that amla fruit brings, it looks too good to be true.
 How can a single berry ameliorate the symptoms of so many health conditions?

-Amla is the king of whole food antioxidants, boasting more antioxidant power than any other in-tact whole food.
+Amla fruit is the king of whole food antioxidants, boasting more antioxidant power than any other in-tact whole food.
 These gooseberries are abundant in India, and are an antioxidant powerhouse that modern medicine is only beginning to understand.

-To gain some perspective, Indian gooseberries contain 75 times the antioxidant power of goji berries, 60 times the antioxidant power of pomegranate, 50 times the antioxidant power of raw blueberries (which blow most other berries out of the water), 13 times the antioxidant power of black raspberries, 2.5 times the antioxidant power of acai berries, and 2 times the power of ground turmeric.
+To gain some perspective, whole Indian gooseberries contain 75 times the antioxidant power of goji berries, 60 times the antioxidant power of pomegranate, 50 times the antioxidant power of raw blueberries (which blow most other berries out of the water), 13 times the antioxidant power of black raspberries, 2.5 times the antioxidant power of acai berries, and 2 times the power of ground turmeric.

 Antioxidants are extremely important components of plant foods because they quench free radicals in your tissues and blood.
 Think of antioxidants as front-line soldiers with a very important task at hand: donate electrons to damaged cells (1-6).